AndrewDongminYoo/docs-trunk-io-ko/check/configuration/configuring-existing-linters/configuring-linters.md

----
-description: Special configuration for specific linters
----

 # Configuring Linters

+Special configuration for specific linters.

 Most linters provide some mechanism to tweak their configuration, e.g. `.eslintrc` or `Cargo.toml`.